yuvaldanino/RAG_ChatBot_with_AWS/README.md

 2. **Configure AWS Bedrock**: Set up the knowledge base with relevant company information and documents.
 3. **Store Documents in AWS S3**: Upload company documents to S3 and configure access permissions.
 4. **Integrate Services**: Connect Lex, Bedrock, and S3 to enable seamless interaction and information retrieval.

-## Contributing

-Feel free to fork this repository and contribute by submitting a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.